 VPNs may not be the best option for unblocking websites quickly, either.
 The process of signing up and installing VPN software onto your device can take a few minutes, which isn’t ideal if you’re looking for immediate access to a restricted webpage.

-EXPERT TIP: You may not have permission to install a VPN app if you’re using a public computer or a work device.
+EXPERT ADVICE: You may not have permission to install a VPN app if you’re using a public computer or a work device.
 In these cases, using a VPN is not the best way to unblock websites.
 Try using a web proxy or Smart DNS service, instead.

 Use a VPN if you are: